6 Free or Cheap Ways How to Sell Land Without a Realtor

 Price, Category, and Condition

 Unfortunately, there isn't a dedicated category for land sales in Marketplace.
-Instead, we recommend placing in 'Miscellaneous'.
-Condition isn't really relevant for a land listing, so just choose 'New'.
+Instead, we recommend placing in 'Miscellaneous.'
+Condition isn't relevant for a land listing, so choose 'New.'
 Enter your asking sales price, and you're ready to move on to the description.

 You may have owned this property for many years, but try to see the land as a potential buyer coming across it for the first time.
 Things that may seem obvious to you might be overlooked by a prospective buyer that doesn't know your property or the area.
-Here's an example a of short description that calls out the most important features:
+Here's an example of a short description that calls out the most essential features:

 The most important part of the final section is Location.
-In case you don't live near the land you're selling, keep in mind this is the location of the land, not your location, which Facebook defaults to.
+If you don't live near the land you're selling, keep in mind that this is the land's location, not your location, which Facebook defaults to.
 Location is critical because it allows Facebook to show your ad to people in that area.

-Marketplace allows you to renew your listings every 7 days, so set yourself a calendar reminder to renew your listing every 7 days.
-The views you'll get will drop off significantly as the days pass, so it's important to stay on top of this.
-You can only renew a few times before Marketplace will give you the option to relist your ad.
+Marketplace allows you to renew your listings every seven days.
+Set a reminder to renew your listing every seven days.
+The views you'll get will drop off significantly as the days pass, so it's crucial to stay on top of this.
+You can only renew a few times before Marketplace allows you to relist your ad.
 Then, you'll be able to renew it a few more times before repeating the process.

 Responding to buyers

-Be prepared to receive a lot of casual messages from people who are not serious, qualified buyers.
+Be prepared to receive many casual messages from people who are not serious, qualified buyers.
 After all, Facebook enables this by providing buyers with pre-written phrases such as 'Is this still available?' - all buyers have to do is click send.
-Others will ask questions that could be easily answered from the listing description.
+Others will ask questions that could be answered from the listing description.
 Still, it's worth providing a quick response to all reasonable questions as it's hard to tell who may have serious interest initially.

 Tip: Download Facebook's Messenger application on a smartphone if you have one.
-This will allow you to respond quickly even if you're on the go.
-Any response - even just to say you'll answer their question in detail later - helps to build trust with your land buyer.
+This will allow you to respond quickly, even on the go.
+Any response - even to say you'll answer their question in detail later - helps build trust with your land buyer.

-Facebook Marketplace allows you to easily create ads that will be seen by many people.
-Marketplace is powerful because it's a social network that allows people to share your listing with their friends.
+Facebook Marketplace allows you to easily create ads that many people will see.
+Marketplace is powerful because it's a social network that lets people share your listing with friends.

 It's also popular, so there are many competing listings on Marketplace.
-It's very important to be patient and diligent in renewing your listing and responding to buyers quickly.
+It's vital to be patient and diligent in renewing your listing and responding to buyers quickly.

-To learn more about selling land on Facebook Marketplace including a full walkthrough of creating an ad and examples of successful land listings, see How to Sell Land on Facebook Marketplace.
+To learn more about selling land on Facebook Marketplace including examples of successful listings, see How to Sell Land on Facebook Marketplace.

 Why use Zillow to sell your land?

 Zillow is a website dedicated to buying and selling real estate online - including land.
 And not just any website.
-Zillow is the most visited real estate site on the web .
-Zillow allows you to create detailed and very attractive for sale by owner listings, similar to ones posted by realtors.
+Zillow is the most visited real estate site on the web.
+Zillow allows you to create detailed and attractive for-sale-by-owner listings.
 Zillow's interface makes it simple for people to contact you for more information.
 It's also free, so what's not to like?

-The main problem with Zillow is that it makes it harder to find for sale by owner listings than ones listed by realtors.
+The main problem with Zillow is that it makes it harder to find for-sale-by-owner listings than ones listed by realtors.
 We cover why this happens in detail in How to Sell Land on Zillow.
-For now, just be aware that land buyers will have to go out of their way to find your for sale by owner listing on Zillow - if they can find it at all.
+Just be aware that land buyers will have to go out of their way to find your for-sale-by-owner listing on Zillow - if they can find it at all.